rafaelpsilva07/composipy/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. mdinclude :: ../README.md
+This page provides documentation for composipy project.
+Composipy has functions to calculate classical laminate theory, buckling, lamination parameters and optimization.

 Contents
 ========

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

+   Quick Start <quickstart>
+   Code References <reference/index>
    Examples <notebooks/index>
-   Code References <reference/index>